Oakwoo/seed-emulator/examples/basic/A36_Nvidia_MPS/MPS_Tutorial.md

 +---------------------------------------------------------------------------------------+
 ```

-## Turn on MPS server
+## Turn on MPS

-Now we start the MPS server first, and repeat the test again.
+This time, we start the MPS first, and repeat the test again.

 To turn on the MPS, we create the folder for MPS pipes and log files
 ```shell-script